Pairing Chocolate and Wine: How to Pair Wine with Chocolate

-Now put another piece of chocolate in your mouth, and as it melts, whilst the chocolate still coats your tongue, take a sip of wine, and think about how this combination crafting itself before you.
+Now put another piece of chocolate in your mouth, and as it melts, whilst the chocolate still coats your tongue, take a sip of wine, and think about how this combination is crafting itself before you.
 Does it work, or not?
-Take notes if you can.
+Take notes if you like!

-Rocket science it ain’t, and we hope you will enjoy some experimentations.
+Rocket science it ain’t, and we hope you will enjoy some experimenting.
 Why not let us know some of your successes, or even epic failures?!